 - ensuring regularity and probity;

 - keeping proper accounts;

 - o prudent and economical administration;

 - o avoidance of waste and extravagance; ensuring value for money;

-- o efficient and effective use of available resources; and
+- efficient and effective use of available resources; and

-- the Trust's financial affairs
+- o the Trust's financial affairs

 - approving purchases and contracts with the CFO in line with the Scheme of Delegation

 - the management of opportunities and risk

 - assuring the Board of Trustees that the Trust is compliant with the AFH and the Funding Agreement

-- The Accounting Officer must advise the Board of Trustees in writing if, at any time, in his or her opinion, any action or policy under consideration by the Board of Trustees is incompatible with the terms of the Academy Trust Handbook, Articles of Association or funding agreement.
-Similarly, the Accounting Officer must advise the ESFA's accounting officer in writing if the board appears to be failing to act where required to do so by the terms and conditions of the Academy Trust Handbook or the funding agreement.
+- The Accounting Officer must advise the Board of Trustees in writing if, at any time, in his or her opinion, any action or policy under consideration by the Board of Trustees is incompatible with the terms of the Academy Trust Handbook (ESFA September 2023), Articles of Association or funding agreement.
+Similarly, the Accounting Officer must advise the ESFA's accounting officer in writing if the board appears to be failing to act where required to do so by the terms and conditions of the Academy Trust Handbook (ESFA September 2023) or the funding agreement.

-- From time to time the ESFA issues a "Dear Accounting Officer" letter setting out their key responsibilities and highlighting any changes from previous years, this letter should be shared with the chief financial officer, trustees and other members of the senior leadership team.
+- From time to time the ESFA issues a "Dear Accounting Officer" letter setting out their key responsibilities and highlighting any changes from previous years, this letter should be shared with the Chief Financial Officer, Trustees and other members of the senior leadership team.

 - The Accounting Officer must also complete and sign a statement on regularity, propriety and compliance each year and submit this to the ESFA with the audited accounts.

-- The Accounting Officer must also demonstrate how the trust has secured value for money via the governance statement in the audited accounts.
+- The Accounting Officer must also demonstrate how the Trust has secured value for money via the governance statement in the audited accounts.
 This replaces the separate value for money statement.

 - The Accounting Officer must also adhere to the "seven principles of public life"

-- Selflessness
+- o Selflessness

 - o Integrity

 - Objectivity

-- Accountability
+- o Accountability

-- Openness
+- o Openness

-- Honesty
+- o Honesty

-- o Leadership
+- Leadership